Mingyang-Li/cosmox/README.md

   <br />
 </div>

+> Cosmox is the missing ORM layer for CosmosDB — Type-safe, developer-friendly, and 10x faster than Microsoft's `azure/cosmos` SDK.

+Have you been searching for a **Prisma-style ORM for CosmosDB**?

+Are you still writing raw SQL for querying your CosmosDB?

+Are you still writing hard-coded API endpoints to apply filtering on your data?

-> This is a type-safe ORM for Azure CosmosDB NoSQL, inspired by [Prisma.io](https://www.prisma.io/)
+Are you still wrestling in a world without a proper, type-safe ORM for CosmosDB in Node.js?

+If you answered "yes" to any of the questions above, you've come to the right place!

-This package is for you if you're building data-driven applications and you're using Azure CosmosDB NoSQL as the main database.
+Cosmox is built for developers building data-driven applications on Azure CosmosDB NoSQL, offering a modern, type-safe abstraction over the `@azure/cosmos` SDK — without sacrificing performance.

-If you're tired of writing raw SQL for querying Azure CosmosDB NoSQL database with complex filters, then this package is for you, too.
+If you're tired of writing raw SQL queries with complex filters or managing inconsistent JSON responses, Cosmox is your new best friend.

 <p align="center">
   <img src="docs/demo.gif" />